-Over the past two years, we’ve started building an increasingly large percentage of our client’s websites on HubSpot CMS.
+Over the past two years, we’ve started securing projects where building a HubSpot website is the best solution.
+In fact, we're building an increasingly large percentage of our client’s websites on HubSpot CMS and HubSpot website development has become a large part of our work.
 This is largely because we think it’s a great system with some fantastic features.
 But we appreciate that you don’t want to take our word for that.

-Choosing the right platform is key to making sure your website generates new business.
-It’ll affect everything from the way you upload and publish content, through to the integrations you can implement or the way your website scales, so it pays to make sure that you’re making a considered decision – informed by real-world experience.
+Choosing the right platform is key to ensuring your website generates new business.
+It’ll affect everything from how you upload and publish content to the integrations you can implement or how your website scales, so before you consider building a HubSpot website, it pays to make sure that you’re making a considered decision – informed by real-world experience.
 It's also worth getting help setting up and optimising HubSpot.

 But it’s actually quite hard to find a properly impartial, nuts-and-bolts breakdown of HubSpot CMS’s pros and cons.
 The web’s full of thinly-veiled promotional material with a very clear agenda.
 But getting your hands on an in-depth and plain-English analysis of the platform’s capabilities?
 Apparently that’s a tall order.